The nation’s largest campus climate database.

 Summary Reports from the National Data

-Drawing on data from nearly 150 U.S. colleges and universities, the Viewfinder® National Campus Climate Dashboards reveal that Jewish students consistently report lower levels of comfort, safety, and respect compared to peers of other faith backgrounds.
+Drawing on data from nearly 150 U.S. colleges and universities, the Viewfinder® National Campus Climate Data Center reveal that Jewish students consistently report lower levels of comfort, safety, and respect compared to peers of other faith backgrounds.
 These findings underscore the urgent need for higher education leaders to address anti-Semitism as a critical component of campus climate and student well-being.

 Contrasting Perceptions of Political Expression: A Campus Climate Analysis of Liberal, Conservative, and Moderate Voices

-The Compounding Effect: A Deeper Look at the Experiences of College Students with Multiple Underrepresented Identities
+When Identities Overlap: A Deeper Look at the Experiences of College Students with Multiple Underrepresented Identities